Hanseatic School for Life: Sponsors

 Sports, art and entertainment celebrities act as ambassadors for and sponsors of the Hanseatic School for Life: The HOME band, composed of eight German pop musicians, has recorded a CD in support of the Hanseatic School for Life.
 The band consists of organizer, vocalist and documentary director Kai Wingenfelder (former member of the band "Fury In The Slaughterhouse"), producer Jens Krause, vocalist Thomas Hanreich ("Vivid"), the artists Astrid North ("Cultured Pearls") and Maya Saban, both vocalists as well; Stephan Eggert ("Selig") on the drums, bass player Stephan Gade ("The Land"), keyboarder Gunter Papperitz ("Soulounge"), as well as guitarist Henning Rümenapp ("Guano Apes").
 The band has released the album "HOME" as well as the single "No Place Like Home".
 The album also contains a documentary DVD about the recordings on-site.

 Following the motto "HOME meets Classic” the band played two concerts in support of the Beluga School for Life together with the Bremen Philharmonic Orchestra.
 The concerts took place in October 2008 at the Staatstheater Oldenburg and Die Glocke in Bremen.

 The German soccer and Bundesliga club Werder Bremen is involved with the Hanseatic School for Life.
 Other ambassadors are Katharina Wagner, Director of the Bayreuther Festspiele, the actress Susanne Gärtner, TV presenter and journalist Miriam Pielhau, the UN Special Advisor on Sport in the Service of Development and Peace, Willi Lemke, Lutz Stratmann, Minister for Science and Culture in Lower Saxony, as well as Prof. Dr. Bernd Stecker from the Bremen University of Applied Sciences.

 Criticism

 The Hanseatic School for Life uses on its website, the words "We are a UNESCO project school".
 According to Volker Hörold, coordinator of the UNESCO-school network, the use of this information is prohibited in this form.
 In addition, it is not awarded the German DZI seal, which certifies the proper use of donations.
 The shipowner Niels Stolberg, founder of the predecessor of the Hanseatic School for Life is, according to prosecutor Frank Passade, embezzling donations of school.

-Media coverage

-Critical Reports in the media about the new Hanseatic School for Life: